ewasm/testnet/README.md

 ## geth + Hera

-The config is in [ewasm-testnet-geth-config.json](ewasm-testnet-geth-config.json)
+The genesis is in [ewasm-testnet-geth-config.json](ewasm-testnet-geth-config.json)

 This section describes how to run geth node with the Hera backend.